-- a) Explore opportunities in the Schoolhouse East area, as delineated on Figure 8, for the development of office uses which do not directly compete with types of office uses preferred in Coquitlam's City Centre. - b) Consider the accommodation of Work-Live (Industrial-Residential) uses for areas denoted on Figure 8. - c) Consider limited retail uses in industrial areas (M-6 Retail Industrial), as identified on Figure 8, provided there is sufficient road capacity, site access and parking provisions, as determined through a transportation/traffic study. - Accommodate future street widening along Schoolhouse Street by maintaining building setback requirements along property line for those areas within 200 metres (650 feet) of the intersections at Lougheed Highway and Booth Avenue.
+- a) Allow office uses that are compatible with industrial lands in the Schoolhouse East area, as delineated on Figure 8. - b) Allow a limited amount of retail as an accessory use in part of the Schoolhouse East area, as delineated on Figure 8. - c) Accommodate future street widening along Schoolhouse Street by maintaining building setback requirements along property line for those areas within 200 metres (650 feet) of the intersections at Lougheed Highway and Booth Avenue.